+In the event that a practice or game must be canceled, the school will notify parents via Rediker's Parent Alert System and the BAND app.
+Parents will receive a text message and/or a voicemail.
+It is imperative that the school has each parent's cell phone number.
+Updates to schedules will also be posted on the school website.
 The family of the scholar-athlete is responsible for providing transportation to and from all practices.
 Epiphany will provide transportation from the school to away athletic events when the bus or van and the suitable driver can be secured, and at least one coach will always ride with the team.
 In the event that the school cannot provide transportation to an away game, the coach and the team parent will secure parent volunteers to drive to the game.
 To honor the time commitment of coaches, it is imperative that scholar-athletes are picked up in a timely manner upon their return to school.

-A scholar-athlete may ride to an away athletic event in alternative transportation only when there is not sufficient space in the team bus/van or the bus/van is not available.
+A scholar-athlete may ride to an away athletic event in alternative transportation only when there is not sufficient space in the team vehicle or when the vehicle is not available or when prior arrangements have been made with the Director of Athletics.

-A scholar-athlete may ride home from an away game only with his/her parent if that parent has spoken with the coach following the game or presented a written note specifying alternative plans.
+A scholar-athlete may ride home from an away athletic event only with his/her parent 1) if that parent has spoken with the coach following the game or 2) presented a written note specifying alternative plans.
+Additionally, parents should mark the transportation permission slip included in the Athletics Participation Packet.